Kashan: Mountains

+Kashan has the least light and air pollution.
+For this reason, it was chosen by international experts as the most appropriate and best place to establish the National Observatory of Iran, and the home of one of the largest large telescopes in the Middle East with the latest technology.

 Climate

-Kashan has a hot desert climate (BWh) in Köppen climate classification and (BW) in Trewartha climate classification, with cold winters (although warmer than other Iranian cities) and hot, sometimes very hot summers.
+Kashan has a hot desert climate, with (BWh) designation in Köppen climate classification and (BW) in Trewartha climate classification, with cold winters (although warmer than other Iranian cities) and very hot and dry summers.
 Kashan is significantly warmer than other cities in the Iranian Plateau due to its lower elevation.
-Its climate is somewhat similar to Qom and Yazd.